rahmanidashti/BiasSyntheticData/README.md

 - __No. of Model Variants:__ Referes to the number of different models in the proposed pipeline (e.g., BM25 for retriveal, GPT-4 for ranking)

 #### Document
-- [x] Document Lenght: The number of tokens/words in a passage/doc
+- __PW__: Document Lenght: The number of tokens/words in a passage/doc

 ### Files
 - __query_to_info__: a file from qid to query charactrsitcs